Knights of Columbus, Council 7519, Monsignor Paul Martin Council at Mission Basilica San Juan Capistrano

 The Knights of Columbus was established in 1882 by Father Michael J. McGivney at St. Mary’s Church in New Haven, Conn.
 Their intent was to bring financial aid and assistance to the sick, disabled, and needy members and their families.
 Today, Father McGivney is being considered for sainthood.

 Our Council is named for Monsignor Paul Martin; the longtime Pastor of Mission Church.
 Monsignor Martin oversaw the building of the “new” church, the expansion of the school, and unprecedented growth of our parish.
+Our Council raises funds year round to assist Mission Basilica School and many other Catholic endeavors: pro-life causes, seminarian tuition assistance, encouraging Catholic life on college campuses, and others.

 Prospective Knights can complete our on-line membership in 10-12 minutes!
 Once your membership is confirmed, you can transfer to our local parish Council after completing an Exemplification of Charity, Unity & Fraternity.
 That’s our in-person initiation and advancement ceremony.